wasabepeanut/verkkoon-tunkeutuminen_kurssi/h3 Aaltoja harjaamassa.md

 - Bandwidth: MW-160
 - Modulation: AM

+This seemed to be a Latin-American radio (judging from the language of the music).

 After playing around a little, I could determine that most of the signals work on the AM mode.
 Changing the mode from AM to anything else on most cases altered the sounds or made it unrecognizable.

 ![image](https://github.com/user-attachments/assets/d8eeb8f6-9c2e-49a6-a44a-e6cd7193cb6e)